 Discuss how landowners are engaged in the project in ways other than through financial match contributions.
-Describe landowner participation in programs or activities that demonstrate their commitment to mitigation, such as Wildfire Partners (home assessments, community chipping, or rebate programs), the Forest Agriculture Tax program, or the Firewise program.
+Describe landowner participation in programs or activities that demonstrate their commitment to mitigation, such as Wildfire Partners (home assessments, community chipping, or rebate programs), the Forest Agriculture Tax program, the Firewise community program, etc..